William Everard (South Australian politician): Family

-5 March 1857, at Hanover Square, he married Maria Hughes, sister of William Hughes F.R.G.S., a well known geographer and author.
+5 March 1857, at Hanover Square, he married Maria Hughes (19 November 1820 – 21 June 1905), sister of William Hughes F.R.G.S., a well known geographer and author.

-Their property "Ashford" of 61 acre on Bay Road is now the suburb of Ashford on the Anzac Highway, Adelaide.
+Their property "Ashford" of 61 acre on Bay Road is now the suburb of Ashford on the Anzac Highway.

 Everard's sister Eliza married her cousin, Ralf Everard Lucy, son of William Lucy and Elizabeth Everard, who died 31 March 1860 in Hillsley near Wotton under Edge, Gloucestershire.

 Everard's brother Charles John's first wife, also named Eliza, died 18 September 1850 aged 26; he married again, in Hawkesbury, Gloucestershire, to his cousin Charlotte Everard Lucy, on 23 March 1854.
 Their home was "Marshfield", a property of 150 acre on the east side of Bay Road (originally owned by Dr. C. G. Everard).
 His children William Francis (1855–1915), Eliza Catherine (1857–1966) and Rosa Maria (1860–1935) inherited Marshfield, progressively selling off sections to support themselves.
 Part of the original property is now the suburb of Everard Park.
 By 1908 the two sisters had been declared insolvent; William Francis Everard's widow disposed of what remained of his share, now a large part of the suburb of Keswick.